pvdz/preval/tests/cases/string_escapes/packer_halp2.md

 - (todo) - at least one of the call args to
+- (todo) Support this ident in isFree CallExpression: $number_toString
 - (todo) can we always safely clone ident refs in this case?
 - (todo) objects in isFree check
 - (todo) support array reads statement type ExpressionStatement